jaymarnz/dialserver/README.md

 ## Issues
 ### ***Falls asleep way too fast***
 The only issue I'm aware of is the Surface Dial goes to sleep after about 5 mins of inactivity.
 This is super annoying!
 But I haven't been able to find any info about how to work-around this yet.
 So, you'll need to wake it up by pressing the button or turning it and then wait a few seconds for it come fully awake.
 At that point it will work as expected until its idle timeout kicks in again.
+Because of the short delay during wake-up and to improve the UX, DialServer uses the Surface Dial's haptic feedback to indicate when it is awake and ready to handle gestures.

 ## Roadmap
 1. I'd like to figure out how to keep the Surface Dial awake for longer.
-Perhaps this can be done by exploring the Surface Dial System Control event handler.
+Perhaps this can be done by via the Surface Dial's Control endpoint.
 If anyone has experience with this, I'd appreciate hearing about it.

 2. I use this Web Socket server with my BluView web app to display and control a Bluesound NODE.
-It works great but I'd like to experiment with using the Web Bluetooth api to see if I can interface BluView directly to the Surface and eliminate it's need for this Web Socket server.
-See that repository if you are interested or have information to share.
+It works great but I'd like to experiment with using the Web Bluetooth api to see if I can interface BluView directly and eliminate it's need for this Web Socket server.
+See that repository if you are interested or have information to share about using Web Bluetooth with a Surface Dial.